 18.11.14.
 TV 1 news & The Press reported CERA boss Sutton's demise.
 One of his female staff complained that Sutton got fresh with female staff, hugged female staff, calling them "honey" & "sweetie" & told sexist jokes, so Sutton announced his resignation at a press conference, even admitting mea culpa, but whining about his exhaustion.

-Over 41 months or so since the 13.06.11 quake, Sutton had overseen formation of NZ govt red zones & NZ qovt green zones in quake trashed areas - demolitions of 1 000s of houses in residential red zones & demolitions of 100s of houses & commercial bldgs in Christchurch CBD red zone.
+Over 41 months or so since the 13.06.11 quake, Sutton had overseen formation of NZ National govt red zones & NZ National qovt green zones in quake trashed areas - demolitions of 1 000s of houses in residential red zones & demolitions of 100s of houses & commercial bldgs in Christchurch's CBD red zone.

-Sutton had overseen SCIRT infrastructure road repairs, far from complete & a constant irritant to road users, due to numerous road cones, detours & sloppily repaired roads.
+Sutton had overseen SCIRT infrastructure road repairs, far from completed & an irritant to road users, due to orange, plastic, road cone detours & sloppily repaired roads.

-No NZ govt Blueprint anchor projects were built yet.
-As for the so-called green Frames, many bldgs were demolished in the E Frame for parkland & as an afterthought, new housing.
+No NZ National govt Blueprint anchor projects were built yet.
+As for the green Frames, many bldgs had been demolished in the E Frame for parkland (Rauora Park) & as an afterthought, new housing.
 The S Frame was filled with perfectly OK, quake surviving businesses, like car dealerships, which were screwed around by Sutton's CERA until January 2015, when Sutton left.
 CERA then decided not to purchase most of those viable S Frame businesses & backtracked on it's S Frame, wanting just a few green lanes, whatever that meant.

 Sutton's CERA had planted lots of grass in demolished red zones & in the E Frame in the demolished CBD.
 The trouble with expensive planted & mown grass was that mown grass didn't allow natural plant succession in the red zones, encouraging local fauna back to the red zones.

 Friday 19.12.14.
 While Leah had a Xmas function at London St, I wandered the gritty CBD again & found rebuild work going on at Poplar Ln, where Jake had flatted pre quakes.
 Odeon Theatre was still part demolished, a post quake eyesore.
 TV news had featured a Johnny-Come-Lately touting his forthcoming book of quake trashed bldgs & had shown him sneaking into fence-cordoned Odeon Theatre demolition site, to take pics.
 I'd taken many pics of post quake Odeon Theatre.
-The latest news flavour of the month was photographers sneaking into quake trashed bldgs, like ruined Christchurch Cathedral & taking pics.
-That was an indictment of CERA's slow demolitions & slow quake recovery.
+The latest news flavour of the month was photographers sneaking into quake trashed bldgs, like ruined Christ Church Cathedral & taking pics.
+An indictment of CERA's slow demolitions & slow quake recovery.

 Besides graffiti on quake ruined walls, so-called art was also found on quake trashed walls or walls of revamped bldgs, like a bowing ballerina painted on the back wall of revamped Isaac Theatre Royal.
-The latest art was colourful, fibre glass giraffes all over the CBD,
+Latest art was colourful, fibre glass giraffes all over the CBD,

 Majestic Theatre demolition site on Manchester St was a Council car park.

-Corner Manchester St & High St: Workmen revamped the tram line.
+Cnr Manchester St / High St: Workmen revamped the tram line.

 Cashel St / High St crossing: Three diggers were parked on top of a massive concrete rubble pile, ready for a rebuild.